maximecb/AVR-Annoyance/README.md

 > "I once spent half an hour looking for it, couldn't find it"

-During tests, the evice is able to operate for over two months drawing power from two 3V CR2032 batteries connected in series.
+During tests, the device was able to operate for over two months drawing power from two 3V CR2032 batteries connected in series.
 After two months of operation, a battery voltage of 4.0V was measured with a 100Ohm load.